lrmikestone/jekyll.blog/_posts/2012-07-05-no-computer-for-a-week-how-did-i-survive.md

 ---
-title: Mike Stone

 header: Mike Stone
 description: Mostly The Lonely Howls Of Mike Baying His Ideological Purity At The Moon
-post_title: How Did I Survive With No Computer For A Week?
+title: How Did I Survive With No Computer For A Week?
 permalink: /no-computer-for-a-week-how-did-i-survive/
 excerpt_separator: <!--more-->
 layout: post